-Don’t forget to sign up for our 2018 State of Workforce Management Webinar, where we reveal the top trends, challenges, and goals of executives in the new year.
+Don’t forget to download our 2018 State of Workforce Management Report, which reveals the top trends, challenges, and goals of executives in the new year.

 2017 was a huge year for HR departments around the country, with organizations prioritizing the well-being and satisfaction of their employees.
 In the past year, executives focused their attention on building a better environment for their workforce, and invested in strategies to help recruit and retain top talent.
 Buzzwords like ‘culture’ and ‘engagement’ continuously made their way to the forefront of business discussions.

 2018, however, will bring a fresh set of trends to the table that will significantly impact the way HR operate and perform their daily tasks.
 Now that organizations have built a foundation for employee success, executives will now be looking for ways to provide their workforce with the tools they need to thrive and develop.
 The DATIS 2017 State of Workforce Management report found that 65% of executives plan on investing in digital tools in 2018.
 With the new year just around the corner, executives must begin to prepare their organizations for the HR trends 2018 will bring.

 Below are the HR trends that experts are expecting to see in 2018:

 There is no denying the fact that technology has transformed the way employee’s go about their daily activities.
 Today’s digital tools are more user-friendly than ever before, and vendors have built industry-specific solutions to meet the niche needs of organizations that have often been ignored by the big corporations in the tech space.
 DATIS, for example, provides nonprofit organizations with a unified HR & Payroll software solution specifically designed to help executives overcome the challenges and hurdles of their industry.
 With all of these advances in technology, it’s likely that investments in digital tools and strategies will reach its peak in 2018.